Keysight/Jlsca/README.md

 params.phaseInput = Nullable(hex2bytes("00112233445566778899aabbccddeeff")))
 ```

-## Passing attack phase data from Inspector

-If you run the Jlsca Inspector module, you'll have to paste this data (only the hex string) into a GUI text field yourself since I'm to lazy to parse the Jlsca output and feed it back into the module.

 ## Passes and processors

 Attacks in Jlsca work on instances of the `Trace` type.
 There are two implementations of this type in Jlsca: `InspectorTrace` representing an Inspector trace set, and `SplitBinary` representing the completely flat and split data and samples used in, for example, Daredevil.
 These types are not simply providing access to the trace data in files, they come with addition functionality.